Zimbra/zimbra-zimlet-attachment-alert/README.md

 The `LOGOUT` event is fired when the user clicks the `Logout` menu item.
 It can be used to trigger a log-out in non Single Log Out aware 3rd party application.

+The `ONBEFORESEND` event is fired when the user clicks the `Send` button when sending an email.
+It can be used for email error checks, such as a forgotten attachment reminder.
+The message to send is passed via the `message` prop.
+See https://github.com/Zimbra/zimbra-zimlet-attachment-alert for an example.

 The `ONSEND` event is fired when the user clicks the `Send` button when sending an email.
-It can be used for email error checks, such as a forgotten attachment reminder, or do a check in a 3rd party application for compliance validation.
+It can be used for email error checks or do a check in a 3rd party application for compliance validation.

 The `ONSENDINVITEREPLY` is fired when a user RSVP's to a calendar invitation.
 The `verb` and `invitation` are passed to the event handler.
 You can use the `verb` to determine if the user accepted, declined, proposed a new time or tentatively accepted the invitation.
 Define your handler like: `onSendHandler = (args) => {console.log(args);}`.